niktFluid/ModalTools/README.md

 * **Resolvent Analysis**

-The other feature implemented on the codes involve with a pseudospectrum of a liner operator.
+The other feature implemented on the codes involves with a pseudospectrum of a liner operator.
+The resolvent analysis can be understood in the context that an analysis of harmonic input forcing and output structure of the linear systems.
+Singular Value Decomposition (SVD) of the operator delivers pairs of orthogonal basis correspond to the forcing,￿ response modes of the operator and energy amplitude ratio (gain) between them.
+The following picture shows distribution of three largest gains over frequency and resolvent modes correspond to the shedding frequency.
+The leading gain shows its highest value at the shedding frequency since the phenomenon comes from fluid dynamic unsteadiness.
+The response modes shows vortex shedding like structure while the forcing is looked like some sort of velocity fluctuations in the vicinity of the cylinder walls.
+We also provides an implementation of [randomized resolvent analysis](https://arxiv.org/abs/1902.01458) that makes your assessments faster.

 ![Figure3](https://user-images.githubusercontent.com/47338366/75595182-2bf36680-5a40-11ea-8814-381d05360ef8.png)